diyor28/diyor28/README.md

 - Making sure the shit code we write works
 - Making it look nice & sexy

+Contact me at dkh@iota.uz or sales directly at sales@iota.uz

 ## For nerds

 **Languages and Tools:**